 See also: What is supported for each VCS

-Enable code intelligence: Upsource will be able to execute static code analysis in your repository and provide related features including displaying code issues, "Find usages", "Go to Declaration" etc.
+Build system defines whether Upsource is able to execute static code analysis in your repository and provide related features including displaying code issues, “Find usages”, “Go to Declaration” etc.

-If an IDEA-based IDE is used to maintain code regardless of the build system, and if the project's .idea folder is committed into your repository (for example, if your project is built with Ant but you're using an IntelliJ IDEA-based IDE, then IntelliJ IDEA would be your choice of build system.).
+For Java, there’s a separate option for projects that use Maven irrelevant of which IDE is used to maintain code, and also an option that enables code analysis when IntelliJ IDEA is used in the project irrelevant of build system (for example, if your project is built with Ant but you’re using IntelliJ IDEA, then IntelliJ IDEA would be your choice of build system.)

 If Maven is selected as build system: